philcryer/tonka32/README.md

 * installs libpam-tmpdir, libpam-cracklib, apparmor-profiles, ntp, openssh-server that will get used/configured later
 * enables apparmor in grub if it's not already, and reboots to test and enable it
 	- tells rc.local to restart the script once up so it can get to the other tasks
-* ... other tasks to be implemented
-* ... harden ssh config
-* ...
-Configures package management e.g. allows only signed packages
-* ... configure pkg management to update security fixes automatically
 * Remove packages with known issues
 	- xinetd (NSA, Chapter 3.2.1)
 	- inetd (NSA, Chapter 3.2.1)